 So now you see why you NEED to attend a Great Homeschool Convention!

 (and you know I don’t say the “need to” words that often!)

-Registration is open and there is an early-bird discount, so just do this NOW.
+Registration is open, so just do this NOW.
 Do not pass go or collect $200 – just trust me on this one, OK?
 GO HERE: Great Homeschool Conventions Registration.

 Find GHC on Facebook: Great Homeschool Conventions Facebook Page.